rzhang37/Digital-System-Design/FPGA Project/README.md

 Currently, the code is simply a translation from Verilog to VHDL code.
 The DAC Pmod speaker will be implemented at a later time due to constraints from the previous code.
 The previous code used a direct output to a speaker, which isn't available for the Nexys A7 board.

+Additonally, a few inputs and outputs connecting the different module files need to be ironed out.